The article “How to Create Complex Paths in SVGs” examined the

 What are Cubic Bézier Curves?

-Bézier provides far more curve options.
-With two control points we can generate curves which reverse direction or wrap around themselves.
+Cubic Bézier curves provide further possibilities.
+The two control points can generate curves which reverse direction or wrap around on themselves.

 <path d="M100,250 C100,100 400,100 400,250" />

 M directive moves the pen to the first point (